TanyaradzwaGozhora/stats265/README.md

 https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html

-then cd into your virtual environement and pip install TanyaDistributions
+then cd into your virtual environement and pip install gozhora-distributions